oussamah21/insurance-policy/README.md

-# 🛡️ PolicyHub — Insurance Policy Manager
+# 🛡️ Insurance Policy Manager

 A fullstack application for managing insurance policies, built with **Spring Boot** (backend) and **React** (frontend), containerised with **Docker Compose**.